XmlmXmlmX/localized-responsive-google-play-badge/README.md

 A SVG of the current Google Play™ badge containing all languages.

 NOTE: This project is just at the beginning.
-Many languages are not supported.
+Many languages are not supported yet.

 ## Installation